sunriselayer/gitbook/node/types/consensus/full-consensus-node.md

 If you want to shorten the time to catch up to the latest block, consider using snapshots from other nodes.

+### Option: Use a snapshot

-If you want to catch up from 0 height, you have to upgrade `sunrised` at each upgrade height.
+If you want to shorten the time to catch up to the latest block, consider using snapshots.
+Snapshots allow a node to be bootstrapped from a specific height, reducing the need to sync from genesis.

-If Cosmovisor is running and automatic download option is enabled, the upgrade will also be processed automatically.
+Our partner at [Polkachu](https://www.polkachu.com/tendermint_snapshots/sunrise) provides daily snapshots for the Sunrise network.
+Please visit their website to get the latest snapshot URL.